Make-School-Courses/WEB-1.0-Web-Foundations/Lessons/02-HTML-Attributes.md

 - Say hi to your partners!
 - What’s an HTML tag?
 Share an example.
 - What is the purpose of HTML?
-- What is semanitc HTML?
+- What is semantic HTML?
 - If your partner doesn’t know support their learning until they understand!

 <!-- > -->